zabackary/zabackary/README.md

 ## About me

 Hi there.
 I'm just another of the many people you might have interacted with today.
-I live in Tokyo, Japan and currently attend [Christian Academy in Japan](https://caj.ac.jp), a private English-language high school in 東京都.
+I live in Tokyo, Japan and currently attend [Christian Academy in Japan](https://caj.ac.jp), an international school in 東京都.
 When I'm not studying, you'll find me working on hobby projects including Android, native, and web applications designed to fix a problem.
 In addition, for hardware projects and as the lead programmer for the VEX Robotics 99484 team, I write embedded code in Rust and MicroPython (and sometimes C++).
 I spent my elementary school years in the U.S. before moving to Japan in Junior High.

-I also am part of the VEX V5RC team [99484A](https://www.doxarobotics.com) and represent Japan at the VEX World Championships.
+I also am part of the VEX V5RC team [99484A](https://www.doxarobotics.com) and have represented Japan at the VEX V5 World Championships during the 2023-24 and 2024-25 seasons.

 I don't "btw use arch", but as of August 2024, every device I use with a screen larger than 5 or so cm (Chromebook - ChromeOS, Smartphone - Android, Mac Mini box - Ubuntu, Tablet - Android 12, main computer - NixOS) runs the Linux kernel.
 Yay!